Is Employee Communications Software Really Necessary?

 Before jumping to conclusions or making any assumptions, let’s dig into what employee communications is and why it is so important.
 One definition of employee communications is “communications and interactions among employees or members of an organization.”
 Sounds simple enough, but the larger the organization becomes, the more challenging these “interactions” can become.
 Growing companies often struggle to find the right communication solution to fit their organization and scale as their needs change.

-Employees expect some level of communication from their employers and they are much more likely to succeed when they have proper channels to communicate with each other.
+Employees expect some level of communication from their employers, and they are much more likely to succeed when they have proper channels to communicate with each other.
 They can be more productive, feel more connected, and stay motivated when they know what is expected of them.
 Effective employee communications can also bridge departmental silos and better control the messaging employees receive, taking a proactive approach with transparent messaging when external sources attempt to drive the dialogue.
 In essence, good corporate communications helps build a strong workforce community.

 In the past, companies would hold town hall or “all hands on deck” meetings with employees.
-Meetings were be by team, department, or company wide.
+Meetings were held by team, department, or company wide.
 These meetings provided the ideal platform for executives and business leaders to present the “state of the company” addresses, introduce new products (think Steve Jobs) or services, rally the troops, launch a campaign, or simply boost morale.
 Oftentimes, the meetings came with great fanfare and much thought was put into the messaging, presentation, and delivery.

 That was then.
 Today’s companies are often too geographically dispersed and/or too large to expect every employee to attend, much less afford to have them attend.
 Even finding the space to hold the meetings presents its own challenges.
 Companies today also frequently have a large number of traveling employees, employees who work in shifts, and employees who work remotely.
 It simply is not feasible for most companies to hold these types of meetings and ensure every employee gets the messaging they need.
 Even if they do manage to organize such an event, it is likely to happen once a year.